«

 When you are busy (talking on the phone, fixing dinner, etc.), and your teen or child is not interrupting you, stop what you are doing and tell her how much you appreciate her not interrupting you.
 Over time, this will increase her willingness to not disturb your work in the future.

 When your child or teen volunteers to complete a task around the house without being told, be sure to praise his effort: make sure your praise is specific, accurate, and honest.
-Although it is likely your teen will not show any gratitude for this attention at first, know that he heard you and will remember your positive praises.
+Although it is likely your teen will not show any gratitude for this attention at first, know that he heard you and will remember these positive praises.

 When you have asked your child or teen to complete a task, be sure to immediately praise her for beginning to start the task.
 Positive attention to immediate obedience will increase this behavior.